-In addition March Air Force Base was situated only 12 miles from Riverside City College Library, so plenty of military personnel were in close proximity to this particular crime scene.
-The Zodiac would then likely relocate to Northern California, sometime after the Bates letters were mailed on April 30th 1967.
+In addition, March Air Force Base was situated only 12 miles from Riverside City College library, so plenty of military personnel were in close proximity to this particular crime scene.
+The Zodiac could then have relocated to Northern California sometime after the Bates letters were mailed on April 30th 1967.
 Fast forward one year and eight months, and the confirmed Zodiac Killer attacks began at Lake Herman Road and Blue Rock Springs Park, just 10 miles and 9 miles respectively from the Mare Island Naval Complex.

 The Zodiac Killer may well have worked at the San Francisco Naval Shipyard located at Hunters Point, only 10 miles from the crime scene at Presidio Heights.
 The Navy discontinued use of the yard in 1974 when it was leased for commercial ship repairs.
-Did the Zodiac work at Hunters Point before he was stationed in Alameda County.
-On May 8th 1974 the only Zodiac letter mailed from Alameda County would arrive at the San Francisco Chronicle, followed by the 'Red Phantom' letter on July 8th 1974 from San Rafael.
+Did the Zodiac work at Hunters Point before he was stationed in Alameda County?
+On May 8th 1974, the only Zodiac letter mailed from Alameda County would arrive at the San Francisco Chronicle, followed by the Red Phantom letter on July 8th 1974 from San Rafael.